Special techniques for KiCad

 schematic or the PCB, including in gray "invisible" text when designing

-Initially, I used the full TDK part number for the schematic component's value, make it invisible in the schematic, add a PCBValue
+Initially, I use the full TDK part number for the schematic component's value, make it invisible in the schematic, add a PCBValue

 field, set its value to 0.01uF

-and make this visible in the schematic with a type size I like.
+and make this visible in the schematic with a font size I like.